dann-lam/stock-viz/README.md

 Link to a video of the project searching for congress people who have bought or sold said ticker. https://raw.githubusercontent.com/dann-lam/stock-viz/main/vid_clips/search_congress.mp4

+This project has gone through a few reiterations and reworks.
+Notably: Most of the state was using useContext before, which worked, but everything was switched over to prop drilling as practice.
+This has some benefits and sidegrades.

+Todo: Implement useReducer as many of the states are co-dependent.
+Changing one state can have rippling effects to other states.

 ## Table of Contents

 - [Usage](#usage)